 That's the clever thing about minimalism in interior design.
 When done well, specifically when done by John Pawson, it's nowhere near cool.
 It's not stark or startling, it's soothing, even caressing.

-John is the mastermind behind a raft of interiors, from architecturally impressive homes all over the world to The Jaffa, a wonderful Hotel in Tel Aviv.
+John is the mastermind behind a raft of architecture trends and interiors, from architecturally impressive homes all over the world to The Jaffa, a wonderful Hotel in Tel Aviv.
 He is known to be more about a project's angles and natural light than the things inside it.
 His first cookbook, Home Farm Cooking (Phaidon), written with his wife Catherine, is out now.
 And I was delighted to speak to him at home and find out exactly how to do minimalism now.

 John Pawson in conversation with Livingetc editor Pip Rich